Projection-width as a structural parameter for discrete separable optimization: Introduction

 The \emph{projection-width} of the separable system $\pare{\vars,\dom,\consin,\consge}$ is then defined as the minimum among the projection-widths of the separable system $\pare{\vars,\dom,\consin,\consge}$ and $T$, over all branch decompositions $T$ of $\vars \cup \cons$.

 \paragraph{Organization of the paper.} The rest of the paper is organized as follows.
 In~\cref{sec projections}, we study the relationship between the projections $\proj(v)$ and $\proj(\overline v)$ in a branch decomposition, and use these insights to efficiently construct all such sets throughout the decomposition.
 In~\cref{sec shapes}, we introduce the notion of \emph{shapes}, which enables us to retain in the branch decomposition only the assignments that satisfy all the constraints, effectively filtering out the others.
 In~\cref{sec algorithms}, we present and analyze our algorithms for optimization, top-$k$, counting, and weighted constraint violation.
-Finally, in~\cref{sec consequences}, we discuss how our results subsume and substantially extend some of the strongest known tractability results in integer linear optimization, binary polynomial optimization, and Boolean satisfiability.
+Finally, in~\cref{sec consequences}, we obtain some corollaries of our main theorems, and we discuss how our results subsume previously known tractability results in integer linear optimization, binary polynomial optimization, and Boolean satisfiability.